raknoz/game-unity-flappy-bird/README.md

 # game-unity-flappy-bird
-Exercise of course of udemy with Unity 5
+Exercise from Udemy's course in Unity 5